aGotelli/math_tools/README.md

 The installation procedure for Google Benchmak can be found at <a href="https://github.com/google/benchmark.git">Google Benchmak Main Page</a>.

+In order to generate documentation we use Doxygen; Doxygen can be installed following the procedure at the <a href="https://www.doxygen.nl/manual/install.html">Doxygen Installetion Page</a>

 You can download this repository in the preferred way.
 Once inside the downloaded folder it is suffient to run the script init_package.sh running the following in the project folder.

     ./init_package.sh